GazzaJ/CI-MS4-RefereE-pay/README.md

 ___

 #### **Skeleton**
 RefereE-Pay has been deliberately designed to optimise the placement of elements such as images, buttons and data.
 Key elements on each page are located in the same place so users are confident in how they interact with the app

 ##### **Interface Design**
 The intention was to provide an app which maintains a clean, intuitive and consistent interface design, re-using elements and page styles wherever possible to benefit from the users learned behaviour.

 ###### **Navigation**
-Consistenty located at the top of the page, and providing a consistent set of choices, depending on the users role/access rights.
+Consistently located at the top of the page, and providing a consistent set of choices, depending on the users role/access rights.

 ![Navbar](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/navbar.jpg)